What Is Rally Racing?

 4. Each car has a driver and a co-driver (or navigator).

-Each team is given a route book just prior to the start of the event that describes the course in detail with diagrams of turns, notations of water crossing, jumps, cautions, and spectators, etc. The co-driver (navigator) uses this book as well as local maps, and a multifunction rally computer/odometer to keep the driver on course and on time.
+Details vary with various event formats.
+Rally racing teams are typically given a route book just prior to the start of the event.
+It charts and describes the course in detail with diagrams or notations about turns, warnings of water crossing, jumps, cautions, and spectators, etc. The co-driver (navigator) uses this book as well as local maps, and a multifunction rally computer/odometer to keep the driver on course and on time.
+Sometimes, the course is pre-run at slow speed to improve the basic notes.

 The race consists of a number of sections that the competing crews must complete.
 These sections consist of "transit" stages, and "special" or competitive section.
 The entire event, from start to finish, is composed of these stages.
 The transit section is the part of the rally that takes place on normal open roads, and is basically used to get the competing cars from one special stage to the next.
 Often there is time allowed for crews to service their cars during these sections.